 It is extremely important to come to the “All-Camp Meeting” at 2 p.m. in Tarble Arena to learn about all necessary details.
 Campers will begin their training immediately after this all-camp meeting and need to be dressed and ready to train immediately after this meeting.

 If you do have a questions and it is not answered below, please contact:

-Any person, including Coach Domin, could answer your questions however.
+However, any person, including Coach Domin, could answer your questions.

 How do I apply?

 When will I know my training group number and my coach’s name?

 You will get that information the first day of camp, and then the schedules will make exact sense.